AaronRutley/minimal-grid/README.md

 That's it - this is very much a work in progress & pull requests welcome !

 ## To Do
-- [ ] Finalise breakpoint naming conventions
+- [x] Finalise breakpoint naming conventions
-- [ ] Switch to EMs for breakpoints
+- [x] Switch to EMs for breakpoints
-- [ ] Find alternative solution to section selector within grid container
+- [x] Setup defaults for breakpoints
 - [ ] Optimise percentage mixin
-- [ ] Setup fallbacks for breakpoints etc
+- [ ] Find alternative solution to section selector within grid container